-Course Drop/Add can be processed online up to the published deadline (see Academic Calendar).
+Course Drop/Add can be processed online up to the published deadline.
 Certain registration activity (lack of prerequisite, closed course, etc.) will require special overrides.
-In these cases, the Drop/Add procedure will require approval of Instructor, Chairperson and/or Provost.
+In these cases, the Drop/Add procedure will require approval of Instructor, Chair and/or Provost.
 In most cases, a Drop/Add requiring a special override must be processed in person at the Registrar's Office with accompanying forms.

 Dropping below full time status during a semester may jeopardize financial aid eligibility, housing privileges, and NCAA eligibility.
-Provost's approval is required for drop/withdraw requests that result in student being less than full-time status.
+The approval of the Provost (or his/her designee) may be required for drop/withdraw requests that result in a full-time student's status changing to less than full-time status.